nickbrandt/GitLab/doc/development/testing_guide/ci.md

 # GitLab tests in the Continuous Integration (CI) context

+## RSpec jobs in a child pipeline

+All RSpec jobs are performed in a child pipeline, linked to the main pipeline through the bridge job `rspec-child-pipeline`.

+The RSpec child pipeline contains the `rspec unit`, `rspec integration`, `rspec system`, `rspec migration` jobs, along with the `ee`, `as-if-foss`, `geo` and `pg` variations.
+The pipeline is configured dynamically by the job `create-rspec-pipeline`. which determines the parallelization needed for each level of RSpec tests.

 ## Test suite parallelization on the CI

 Our current CI parallelization setup is as follows: